 What is the value of philosophy?
-To this question we propose some possible answers.
-First, it’s natural to wonder, to ask questions.
+Here are some possible answers.
+First, it’s natural to wonder, to be inquisitive.
 Children are marvelous philosophers who never tire of asking questions.
-However, you may reply that nature doesn’t necessitate duty, and that you don’t find it natural to philosophize.
+However, you may reply that we have no duty to do what’s natural, or that you don’t find it natural to philosophize.
 Second, philosophizing is pleasurable.
-We find great joy asking questions and considering possibilities.
+We find joy in asking questions and considering possibilities.
 Perhaps that is why Plato called philosophizing “that dear delight.”
 Nonetheless, you might counter that it doesn’t suit your tastes.
 Third, we appeal to philosophy’s usefulness.
 Any kind of knowledge is potentially useful, and if philosophy engenders a bit of knowledge and wisdom, then it’s worthwhile.
-Nevertheless, you may not value either wisdom or knowledge unless it engenders material reward.
+Nevertheless, you may not value wisdom or knowledge unless it brings material rewards.

-Finally, we argue that philosophy protects us against unsupported ideology, unjustified authority, unfounded beliefs, baseless propaganda, and questionable cultural values.
-These forces may manipulate us if we don’t understand them and can’t think critically about them.
-This doesn’t require a rejection of cultural values, only a reflection upon them.
-Otherwise, they aren’t our values, ideals, or beliefs—we have accepted them second-hand.
-To this you might respond that reflection is laborious, that ignorance is bliss, and that trust in authority and tradition maintain the continuity of culture.
+Finally, we might argue that philosophical (critical) thinking protects us against unsupported ideology, unjustified authority, unfounded beliefs, baseless propaganda, and questionable cultural values.
+These forces may manipulate us if we can’t think critically about them.
+This doesn’t require a rejection of these various ideas, beliefs, and values, only a reflection on them.
+Otherwise, they aren’t our values, ideas, or beliefs—we have accepted them second-hand.
+To this you might respond that reflection is laborious, that ignorance is bliss, and that trust in authority and tradition maintain culture.

-Therefore you could conceivably reject all of our arguments.
-In the absence of definitive arguments, individuals must decide whether philosophy is a worthwhile pursuit.
-We all decide whether the pursuit of wisdom, knowledge, wealth, fame, pleasure, or anything else is worth the effort.
-In the end, to value philosophy we must believe that reflection, questioning, contemplation, and wonder enrich human life; we must believe with Socrates that “the unexamined life isn’t worth living.”
-I believe that a life without reflection is hardly worth living.
+So you can reject all of these arguments.
+In the absence of definitive arguments then, individuals must decide for themselves whether philosophy is a worthwhile pursuit.
+We all decide whether the pursuit of wisdom, knowledge, wealth, fame, pleasure or anything else is worth the effort.
+In the end, to value philosophy we must believe that reflection, wonder, questioning, and contemplation enrich human life; we must believe with Socrates that “the unexamined life isn’t worth living.”
+And I believe that.

 Why do we go through the struggle to be educated?
 Is it merely in order to pass some examinations and get a job?
 Or is it the function of education to prepare us while we are young to understand the whole process of life?
 Surely, life isn’t merely a job, an occupation: life is wide and profound, it’s a great mystery, a vast realm in which we function as human beings.

-In this context Russell, in The Problems of Philosophy, wrote:
+Bertrand Russell, in The Problems of Philosophy, put it this way:

 The [person] who has no tincture of philosophy goes through life imprisoned in the prejudices derived from common sense, from the habitual beliefs of [their] age or [their] nation, and from convictions which have grown up in [their] mind without the cooperation or consent of [their] deliberate reason.
 To such a [person] the world tends to become definite, finite, obvious; common objects rouse no questions, and unfamiliar possibilities are contemptuously rejected.
 As soon as we begin to philosophize, on the contrary, we find… that even the most everyday things lead to problems to which only very incomplete answers can be given.
 Philosophy…. removes the somewhat arrogant dogmatism of those who have never travelled into the region of liberating doubt…